1. Application Process

 5.2 All costs regarding presentation, transport and promotion are the responsibility of exhibitors.

-5.3 The Gallery promotes exhibitions through the TRC website and Arts on Track newsletter.
+5.3 The Gallery promotes exhibitions through the TRC website, Arts on Track newsletter, galleries program, exhibition flyer, social media and e-newsletters.

-5.4 TRCsupplies a professional wall hanging system.
-A volunteer Gallery Hanging Team installs exhibitions under the direction of the Hanging Team Leader and Galleries Officer.
+5.4 TRC supplies a professional wall hanging system.
+A volunteer Hanging Team installs exhibitions under the direction of the Hanging Team Leader and Galleries Officer.

-5.5 Gallery staff work with exhibitors to produce labels and catalogues based on information supplied to the gallery by the artist within set timeframes.
+5.5 Gallery staff work with exhibitors to produce labels and basic didactics based on information supplied to the gallery by the artist within set timeframes.
+Exhibitors are responsible for large or alternative signs/didactics that cannot be produced by the gallery, and a catalogue if the exhibitor wishes to have one.

 5.6 A commission is taken by the Galleries for art sales.
-The commission rates are 30% at the Tableland Regional Gallery and 20% at the Old Post Office and Foyer Galleries The commission is deducted before the artist payment.
+The commission rates are 30% at the Tableland Regional Gallery and 20% at the Old Post Office and Foyer Galleries The commission is deducted before the artist payment and must be included in pricing supplied by artist.

 5.7 A default fee of $300 will be charged if an exhibition is cancelled without at least eight months prior notice in writing to the Galleries Officer.